-The scholarship starts on 1 August 2018 and ends on 31 July 2020.
+The next scholarship starts on 1 August 2020 and ends on 31 July 2022.
 Scholarship holders participate in selected tours and opera productions of the Balthasar Neumann Ensemble.
 Furthermore, regular and individual workshops as well as individual lessons are offered (in total 2-3 days each month).
 Scholarship holders can take part in the programme and continue their university studies at the same time.
 It is not necessary to move to a different city.

 What are the financial aspects of the programme?

 Scholarship holders receive a monthly stipend of 900 Euro for a period of two years.
 Travel expenses and accommodation in single/double rooms are reimbursed for all projects and workshops.

 Where do the projects and workshops take place?